 Capsules are trusted-local executable manifests.
 Store only code you own or have reviewed.

-What a Capsule is
+1. What a Capsule Is

 A Capsule is the durable form of a Python callable.
 It stores enough metadata to restore and run a function later, including:- identity: namespace, name, and explicit version